Applying for ATP funds

 - The minimum funding request per project for ATP is $250,000.
 This minimum does not apply to non-infrastructure projects, Safe Routes to Schools projects, and Recreational Trails projects.

-- June/July: MPOs in certain large urban regions will open calls for projects
+- June/July: MPOs in some large urban regions will open calls for projects